bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### WITH

-The `WITH` clause can be used to name subqueries:
+The `#!sql WITH` clause can be used to name sub-queries:
 ```sql
 WITH sub_table AS (SELECT column_name(s) FROM table_name)
 SELECT column_name(s) FROM sub_table